sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  that for example cache-memories are bad for predictivility...)
  - repeativility: how much is the repeativility of the system (time responses, skews, ...)
  - availabilty: evaluation of the up time and down time of the system (MTBF) (due to failures or maintenance stops...)
+ - requirements trazability: how easy is to track down the systems requirements to its actual implementation.
  - documentation: evaluation of documentation of the system.
  - testeability: evaluation of the easiness to test the system.
  - portability: